avantrec/soco-cli/README.md

 It's possible to play local audio files in **MP3, M4A, MP4, FLAC, OGG, WMA, and WAV** formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action. (**AAC** files might work, but there are problems on some platforms, and absent metadata, album art, and ability to seek within the track.)

 SoCo-CLI establishes a temporary internal HTTP server from which the specified audio file can be streamed, and then instructs the speaker to play it.
-The action will terminate once playback stops.
+The `play_file` action will terminate only once playback stops.

 Example: `sonos Lounge play_file mozart.mp3`